Pawcatuck in New London County, Connecticut — The American Northeast (New England)

 2. Chamber floats plan to build ‘iconic’ structure on Pawcatuck River Bridge (2017).

 Stonington — Ocean Community Chamber of Commerce outlined an idea that calls for building a $500,000 structure on the Pawcatuck River Bridge to help market and brand the downtown Westerly-Pawcatuck community.
-The first step would be to paint a stripe on the bridge where the two (Submitted on March 18, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+(Submitted on March 18, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
-This page was last revised on March 24, 2018.
-This page originally submitted on March 18, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 94 times since then and 29 times this year.
+This page was last revised on June 23, 2020.
+It was originally submitted on March 18, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 140 times since then and 22 times this year.
 Photos: 1, 2, 3. submitted on March 18, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.